Good ‘n messy

 Baetz Chocolates’ Ethereal Bar received Bronze for Best Texture, Most Unique, and Best Bar Design & Art (non packaging); and an Honorable Mention for Best Dark Chocolate Bar; and rated 3.5 stars.

-Baetz Chocolates is based in Edmonton, Alberta, Canada, and doesn’t have a website.
-You might be able to connect with them via their Facebook page and place an order.
+Baetz Chocolates is based in Edmonton, Alberta, Canada.
+You can place an order through their website.
 Or visit them next time you are in Edmonton.